mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.3.0-3.4.12/limitations/index.md

 ## Node Count

-Only 3 or 5 ZooKeeper nodes are allowed.
+Only three or five ZooKeeper nodes are allowed.
 The value may not be changed after deployment.

 ## Updating ZooKeeper settings
 Reconfiguration of certain ZooKeeper settings is not allowed after deployment: